mendix/docs/content/ats/howtos/ht-version-2/ats-and-ci-cd-2.md

   * Create the CI/CD API key in ATS
   * Find your AppID in Mendix Sprintr

-## 5.2 Adding an Extra Step in Jenkins on a linux server
+## 5.2 Adding an Extra Step in Jenkins on a Linux Server

 This is only an example for Jenkins on Linux in shell scripting and can be written in another scripting language of your choice like for example Powershell (for Windows) or Groovy.

-* Make sure that curl and xmllint are installed on your Linux server.
+* Make sure that curl and xmllint are installed on your Linux server
-* In your Jenkins project, add a build step of type Execute shell and use the following shell script.
+* In your Jenkins project, add a build step of type Execute shell and use the following shell script

 ![](attachments/ats-and-ci-cd-2/script-cicd-jenkins.png)